vishalpadhariya/autoaltify/readme.txt

 = Media Library Bulk Action =
 1. Go to Media Library
 2. Select one or more images
-3. Choose "Generate ALT with AltPilot" from Bulk Actions
+3. Choose "Generate ALT with AutoAltify" from Bulk Actions
 4. Click Apply

 = Media Library Column =